morellovich/cloud-runner/README.md

-# 🛡️ Cloud runner 🏃‍♂️‍➡️ Just another VPS Setup Tool
+# 🏃‍♂️‍➡️ Cloud Runner Just Another VPS Setup Tool

 This project provides a **modular**, **interactive**, and **secure** way to set up and harden a fresh Linux VPS (Ubuntu/Debian-based).
 It guides you through critical configuration steps using a terminal-based wizard and then installs and configures essential packages and security practices.